The Last Kingdom of Al Andalus (The Play)

 FRANCISCO JIMÉNEZ DE CISNEROS.

-And the rapacious Jews?
+And what of the avaricious Jews?

 ISABELLA.